smurf667/treemaplib/README.md

 You can also view this in [big](https://raw.githubusercontent.com/smurf667/treemaplib/master/javadoc/screenshots/swt_fileviewer.png).

+# Building the libraries
-To build, issue `mvn install` in `treemap.build`.
+To build, run `mvn install` in `treemap.build` (I apologize for the unconventional directory layout - this is old software).
 After you've built you can run the file viewer example:

 * Swing: `mvn initialize -f run-fileviewer-swing.xml`
 * SWT: `mvn initialize -f run-fileviewer-swt.xml`

+# The end
 Congratulations, you have read this far!
 There is not much more to add; I recommend you try it out and/or read the JavaDoc.